nodejs/node/doc/api/addons.markdown

 current platform.
 Use `node-gyp configure` for that.

 Now you will have either a `Makefile` (on Unix platforms) or a `vcxproj` file (on Windows) in the `build/` directory.
-Next invoke the `node-gyp build` command.
+Next, invoke the `node-gyp build` command.

 Now you have your compiled `.node` bindings file!
 The compiled bindings end up in `build/Release/`.

-You can now use the binary addon in an Node.js project `hello.js` by pointing `require` to the recently built `hello.node` module:
+You can now use the binary addon in a Node.js project `hello.js` by pointing `require` to the recently built `hello.node` module:

     // hello.js